Best Headset for Rainbow Six Siege X

 Razer BlackShark V2 Pro

 The Razer BlackShark V2 Pro is a no-nonsense wireless gaming headset that’s made for competitive players.
-It’s a more premium offering than what some of the usual suspects in this market offer with it comfortable design, great choice of materials, and flawless wireless connectivity.
+It’s a more premium offering than what some of the usual suspects in this market offer with its comfortable design, great choice of materials, and flawless wireless connectivity.

 If you want a reliable wireless headset with a bunch of profiles that are meant for competitive gaming, along with a fantastic microphone (on the post-2023 versions) then this is a great one to consider.
+You could also go for the newer BlackShark V3 Pro (which has a number of improvements such as the inclusion of ANC and better drivers) but you should be able to find this at very nice prices these days, and it’s still a fantastic gaming headset.

 Razer BlackShark V2 Pro